~ ~ :: ~ ~

 Artists ethical statement

-The foxes and hares in my work are dressed in costumes from all corners of the globe.
-They represent how these animals have spread to many continents of the world, have urbanised themselves and adapted to many different situations and environments – sometimes destructively so.
-My work explores parallels with human settlement throughout the ages and entertains the idea that soon enough, there may be humans (and hares!) on the moon.
+The animals in my work are dressed in costumes from all corners of the globe.
+They represent how these animals have migrated to many continents of the world, have urbanised themselves and adapted to many different situations and environments – sometimes destructively so.
+My work explores parallels with human settlement throughout the ages and entertains the idea that soon enough, there may be humans (and rabbits) on the moon.

 If you feel strongly about saving native animal lives, please keep in mind that domestic cats are huge problem too.
 If you have an outdoor cat please put a big colourful cat scrunchie on it’s neck, as well as a bell.
 This will save the lives of native birds who have keen colour vision, while mice whose colour vision isn’t as good will still be caught.
 Your cat will look very dapper while being a bit more eco-friendly.
 Marsupials who are usually out at night when vision is difficult can be saved if you bring your cat in from dusk to dawn.
 Everyone’s efforts in their own backyards, even in urban areas, have an impact on the whole ecosystem and can help conserve Australia’s unique native animals for future generations.

-More information – foxes in Australia, rabbits in Australia, how to stop your cat from killing birds. cat scrunchie purchase, speaking for the bandicoot, bandicoot factsheet, bandicoots at Cranbourne Gardens, red fox abatement plan, Mr Rothwell Conservation & Research Center, Bush Heritage org.
+More information – Eastern Barred Bandicoot Program, foxes in Australia, rabbits in Australia, how to stop your cat from killing birds. cat scrunchie purchase, speaking for the bandicoot, bandicoot factsheet, bandicoots at Cranbourne Gardens, red fox abatement plan,

 ~ ~ :: ~ ~